 Part-time employees are those who are regularly scheduled to work less than 40 hours per week.
-Part-time employees who are regularly scheduled to work at least 30 hours per week are eligible for the benefits described in this handbook (although any such benefits are subject to the terms of any plan agreements or summary plan descriptions, which supercede the terms of this handbook and are subject to change in the discretion of the benefits providers).
-PTO hours may be pro-rated for employees regularly working less than 40 hours per week.
+Part-time employees who are regularly scheduled to work at least 30 hours per week are eligible for the benefits described in this handbook (although any such benefits are subject to the terms of any plan agreements or summary plan descriptions, which supercedesupersede the terms of this handbook and are subject to change in the discretion of the benefits providers).
+Paid Time Off (PTO) hours may be pro-rated for employees regularly working less than 40 hours per week.